sitespeedio/sitespeed.io/README.md

 -------
 You give sitespeed a start point, the first page on your site, where you want it to start crawl.
 By default, one level will be crawled, meaning all links (on the same domain as the main page), will be fetched & later analyzed.

 The output is by default HTML.
 One summary page, that on high level will give you input about your speed of your site.
-Sitespeed uses modified Yslow rules to evaluate the page, the rules can be found here: https://github.com/soulgalore/yslow/blob/master/src/common/rulesets/ruleset_sitespeed.js
+Sitespeed uses modified and enhanced Yslow rules to evaluate the page, the rules can be found here: https://github.com/soulgalore/yslow/blob/master/src/common/rulesets/ruleset_sitespeed.js

 The flow looks something like this: